google/mangle/readthedocs/datalog.md

 every rule is constrained in what new facts it can produce.

 Naive evaluation is very inefficient because it computes the same information over and over again.
-It can be used to specify what the meaning of a Datalog program is, and with this specification, it is possible to build Datalog engines that compute the result in a more efficient manner.
+It is useful to specify what the meaning of a Datalog program is, even in the presence of recursive rules.
+No matter how sophisticated a Datalog implementation may be, it has to produce the same result.